 Fair Labor Standards Act

 The Fair Labor Standards Act (FLSA) is a Federal Labor Law that establishes minimum wage, overtime pay, equal pay, record keeping, and child labor standards for employees.
 The law establishes the tests for determining whether an employee is subject to or exempt from minimum wage and overtime pay requirements.

-Resources & Policies, Time Keeping, and PRISM TRKS
+Resources & Policies, Time Keeping, and Pitt Worx

-Find information on general University policies in regards to employment statuses, wages, time off, workweeks, and more, as well as time keeping guidelines and information on PRISM TRKS, the University's time record keeping system.
+Find information on general University policies in regards to employment statuses, wages, time off, workweeks, and more, as well as time keeping guidelines and information on Pitt Worx, the University's human resources and payroll system.